Graves Disease and Anxiety

 Our anxiety is mistaken for impatience and irritability.

 We always feel like something is just off.
 Some days all of our joints ache.
 On other days we’re nauseous from a nervous stomach, even though we have no idea what we’re nervous about.
 Feeling anxious and sick all the time is exhausting.
 We’re just so done with it that we don’t think before we speak.
 We’ll just say the first things that pop into our heads before it’s gone through our ‘nice filter’.
-We don’t mean to be mean, but it does come out that way.
+We don’t mean to be mean, but sometimes it comes out that way.

 Why does this happen?